EridianAlpha/NextJsTemplate/README.md

-# Next.js Template Project
+# ChakraUI V2 & Next.js Template

-This is a template for Next.js projects.
+This is a template for ChakraUI V2 & Next.js projects.

 ## Installation